2020–21 Detroit City FC season

-The 2020–21 season was Detroit City FC's second professional season since the club was established in 2012 and their first full season in the National Independent Soccer Association.
+The 2020–21 season was a championship winning season for Detroit City FC in the National Independent Soccer Association.
+This was the club's second professional season since being established in 2012, and their first full season in NISA.

-Overview

 After the cancellation of the 2020 NISA Spring season the association confirmed that the 2020–21 season would take place as normal, under local guidelines for social distancing and restrictions for fan attendance.